tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/16-czesc-2-czym-wlasciwie-jest-rodzina-35.md

 7. Seventh, it insists that presuppositions and motives must always be addressed and evaluated.6

+I use the term ‘steppingstone’ because I was still thinking in terms of a large majority, and that was because Family 35 had not yet come to my attention (I was still limited to generalities).
+However, the fifth point above shows the direction in which I was heading.
+Note especially the last sentence, which has always been in bold type, and most especially the term ‘**demonstrated**’.1 For example, my critical apparatus for Revelation gives the evidence in terms of Hoskier’s nine groups, rather than percentages of MSS.

+Nonetheless, in 2003, Wipf and Stock Publishers published *The Identity of the New Testament Text II*, as an academic reprint.
+It contained further revision, but it still used Burgon’s ‘Notes of Truth’, although I introduced a Family 18, that I soon changed to Family 35.
+By 2002 I had become aware of Family 35, but my development of a theory surrounding it was still tentative and incomplete.
+By the time Wipf and Stock published *The Identity of the New Testament Text III* in 2012, I had done sufficient work on that theory to replace Burgon’s ‘Notes of Truth’ with it.

 [^teil-1-berlin-1902-1910]: *Die Schriften des Neuen Testaments in ihrer ältesten erreichbaren Textgestalt* [niem. *Pisma Nowego Testamentu w najstarszej dostępnej wersji tekstowej*, przyp. tłum.] (część 1, Berlin: Wydawnictwo Alexandra Dunckera, 1902–1910, część 2, Getynga: Vandenhoeck i Ruprecht, 1913).

 [^traditional-test-str-29]: Są to: 1.
 Starożytność, lub pierwotność; 2.
 Zgodność świadków, lub liczba; 3.
 Różnorodność dowodów, lub powszechność; 4.
 Poważanie, jakim cieszą się świadkowie, lub waga; 5.
 Ciągłość, lub nieprzerwana tradycja; 6.
 Dowody całych fragmentów, lub kontekst; 7.
 Rozważania wewnętrzne, lub sensowność.
 Burgon, *The Traditional Text*, str.
 29.